bkesterbyld/sitewire/content/pages/index.md

         content: >
           Independent, licensed GCs review the work, communicate with borrowers as needed and provide disbursement recommendations for your team.
-          Sitewire also stores any relevant documents such as appraisals, invoices, and lien releases.
+          Sitewire also enables document collaboration to store appraisals, invoices and lien releases.
         actions: []
         image: /images/websoftware.png
         image_alt: Feature 2 placeholder image